 A trampoline – Okay, so this is not new and exciting but rather an old standard.
 We have had a trampoline for years, and our kids love jumping on it.
 My in-laws and our pediatrician hate it and say that it's dangerous, but I think it's awesome for physical fitness and stamina.
 Plus it's just plain fun.
 I'm looking forward to the day when I'll be light enough to jump with the girls on it.

-Bluetooth speaker - I have an Anker bluetooth speaker, and it works like magic.
-We use ours in the car to play audiobooks, Sparkle stories, and music from my phone, but little girls would love to use it in their bedrooms or the backyard or anywhere!
-Anker speakers have awesome, crisp, clear, loud sound that you can hear anywhere.
-If you girl isn't a pink girl, this one comes in silver, gold, and black, too.
+Bluetooth speaker – I have a clip-on bluetooth speaker and love it, too.
+Your girl can use it in her bedroom, the backyard, or anywhere to play audiobooks, podcasts, and music from her phone.
+It can clip on to her backpack, purse, or keys, so it's super convenient and hard to lose.
+These speakers have awesome, crisp, clear, loud sound that you can hear anywhere.
+If she isn't a pink girl, this one comes in thirteen different colors.

-Real walkie talkies - Grace got real walkie talkies (not the pretend kid kind) for Christmas when she was 7 or 8, and they are still in use.
+Real walkie talkies – Grace got real walkie talkies (not the pretend kid kind which don't work at all) for Christmas when she was 7 or 8, and they are still in use.
 The nice thing about real ones, intended for camping or hunting, is that they work when one kid is outside and the other is inside or when one is in the front yard and the other in the backyard.
 We even tested them when one kid was in the car driving away and the other was in the house.
 They worked up to a mile from home!

-Minecraft - Both of my girls are gaga over Minecraft.
-You can get it for virtually every major video game system (hence the link), but my girls both play on the mobile version that we have on our iPad and iPhones.
+Minecraft – Both of my girls are gaga over Minecraft.
+You can get it for virtually every major video game system (I linked the Nintendo Switch one but you can get it for Mac, Windows, Xbox, PlayStation, and everything else you can think of), but my girls both play on the mobile version that we have on our iPad and iPhones.
 I think it's great for problem solving and analytical thinking, and I allow them to play pretty much every day.

 - Moana - This is without question my favorite Disney movie ever.
 No prince!
 The parents don't die!
 The girl saves the day!
 People listen to her!
 She's strong and powerful!
 Yes, there is a guy who helps her and teaches her some stuff, but it's ultimately about her, her bravery, and her problem solving.
 When the guy leaves her stranded, she comes through to save her people.